Shyles/GunShotRecognizer/README.md

 ## Contents

 This project contains a model for detecting gun shots in urban environments.
 Data sets are not provided, but they can be found in the links given at the end of the README.
-You can also find an executable for Mac OS, called 'insert name here'.

 ## Usage

 You might be interested to load the dataset we used from [Kaggle](https://www.kaggle.com/pavansanagapati/urban-sound-classification).
 You can then train your own model by tinkering with the `gunshotclassifier.py`.
 Just for running the program to detect gunshots, you can run the `executable.py`.
-For training your own model, you'll need to check the `gunshotclassifier.py`.

 If you want jsut to use our model and detect gunshots using it, you'll have three options after you start the program.